-If students are interested in trying to explain the causes of crime, why criminals act in the way that they do, how the criminal justice system operates to manage criminal behaviour and what can be done to reduce crime, then this course would be suitable for them.
-In addition, the flexibility of the course means that they could just complete the first year (Year 12) and gain a relevant Level 3 qualification at the end of it that can then enhance their application to University or improve their employability.
+If you are interested in trying to explain the causes of crime, why criminals act in the way that they do, how the criminal justice system operates to manage criminal behaviour and what can be done to reduce crime, then this course would be suitable for you.
+In addition, the flexibility of the course means that you could just complete the first year (Year 12) and you will gain a relevant Level 3 qualification at the end of it that can enhance your application to University or improve your employability.